 A urine test to look for infection

-Sometimes, ultrasound, to be sure that you don't have a twisted testicle (testicular torsion Testicular Torsion The testicles are the oval-shaped pair of organs that sit in the sac below a man's penis.
+Sometimes, ultrasound, to be sure that you don't have a twisted testicle (testicular torsion Testicular Torsion The testicles are the oval-shaped pair of organs that sit in the sac below the penis.
 The testicles make sperm.
-Sperm are stored in the epididymis, which is a coiled tube on top of each... read more )
+Sperm are stored in the epididymis, which is a coiled tube on top of each testicle... read more )

 How do doctors treat epididymitis and epididymo-orchitis?